Hildebrand Law, P.C. mobile logo

 The general rule in Arizona is that community assets must be divided equally between the spouses unless circumstances make an equal award unfair.

-Margaret argued that since Michael received the marital home, the court meant her to have these retirement assets to balance the equities.
+Wife argued that since Husband received the marital home, the court meant her to have these retirement assets to balance the equities.

-It also stated that if Margaret were allowed to keep these large retirement assets as her separate property, the result would be an inequitable division of property.
+It also stated that if Wife were allowed to keep these large retirement assets as her separate property, the result would be an inequitable division of property.

 Delay in Dividing Assets Omitted in a Divorce Decree Is Not a Waiver